 Why adopt a senior dog

-Most people prefere to adopt a puppy so he can grow with their kids.
+Most people prefer to adopt a puppy so he or she can grow with the children.

-A lot of people don’t think about the hard work that goes into training a new puppy, socialization, lots of exercise and almost constant activity.
+Many people don’t think about the hard work that goes into training a new puppy, such as socialization, a lot of exercise and constant activity.

-If you don’t have the time or don’t want to do much training, remember that adult dogs need homes, too.
+If you don’t have the time or don’t want to do a lot of training, keep in mind that adult dogs need homes, too.

-An adult dog is often a much better fit, with low energy, but just as cute and affectionate.
+An adult dog is often a much better fit, with lower activity needs, but just as much cuteness and affection.

-They are often already house trained, obedience trained, thye will probably respect you and your house more than a puppy.
+Senior dogs can be the better choice for you!
+They are often already house trained, obedient, and will probably respect you and your home a lot more than a puppy!
+Yet they are least likely to be adopted.

-They will not need the same time to exercise of a puppy and will stay more often on the couch with you to be cuddled or jusr to take a nap.
+They will not need the same amount of exercise as a puppy and will more often lay on the couch with you for cuddles, or just take a quiet nap.

-They will be more receptive to learn thinghs just because they want to make you happy and they have already lived many situations.
+They will be more receptive to learning things because they will really want to make you happy, and because they have already adapted to living in many varying situations.

 Adopting an adult dog is a great way to save a life.